tommyr418/ActionArchive/README.md

 # Action Archive - Object Relational Mapping for Ruby

-Action Archive is a light-weight ORM for the Ruby programming language, inspired by Active Record, that allows for simple querying of databases through easy to use methods defined on a master class.
+Action Archive is a light-weight ORM for the Ruby programming language that allows for simple querying of databases through easy to use methods defined on a master class.
 When the master class is subclassed, it provides all of the functionality through class inheritance and meta-programming.
 Action Archive heavily depends on naming conventions that that will take much of the work away from a user as long as he or she adheres to the rules.

 ## Features